Htoonlin/CEO/README.md

 [SUNDEW MYANMAR]: http://www.sundewmyanmar.com

 # Office_Management
 This framework has included so many modules to manage your office.
 It is developed by Zend Framework2.
-It is a open source project of
+It is a open source (GPL V2.0) project of
 [SUNDEW MYANMAR] company.
 It is not ready for production.
 You can see demo following link [CEO / Office Management](http://ceo.sundewmyanmar.com).

 >User Name : sundew <br />